 Henry Chadwick Award: Mark Armour

 Mark Armour (1960- ) has been a SABR member for more than 30 years, and one of the organization's leading lights for at least half that time.
-In 2002, Armour spearheaded the formation of SABR's Baseball Biography Project — which has now contributed more than 2,000 biographical articles and a number of books to the game's literature — and has served as the BioProject's director ever since.
+In 2002, Armour spearheaded the formation of SABR's Baseball Biography Project — which has now contributed more than 5,000 biographical articles and a number of books to the game's literature — and he served as the BioProject's director until 2016.
 In 2008, Mark received the Bob Davids Award, SABR's highest individual honor.
 His books include Paths to Glory: How Great Baseball Teams Got That Way (2003 with Dan Levitt), which won a Sporting News-SABR Baseball Research Award) and Joe Cronin: A Life in Baseball (2010), which was a finalist for the Seymour Medal.
+He was elected to the SABR Board of Directors in 2018 and as the Board President in 2019.
 A native New Englander and devoted Red Sox fan, Armour has lived for many years in the Pacific Northwest with his wife and two children.

 - Read Rob Neyer's profile of Armour in the Spring 2014 Baseball Research Journal

 - Read Mark Armour's SABR biographies of the Alou brothers, Jim Bouton, Tom Yawkey and more

 - Read Mark Armour and Dan Levitt's groundbreaking study of baseball demographics from 1947-2012

 - In 2008, Mark Armour was the recipient of the Bob Davids Award, SABR's highest honor